 2+2*n_workers queues, Divide&Conquer (i.e. farm with feedback channels) requires

 Multiple-Producer-Multiple-Consumer (MPMC) queues are realized using one SPSC queue per producer and one SPSC queue per consumer.
 These queues are put together using an arbiter thread in a fully lock-free and fence-free fashion (no CAS at all).
-SPSC queues are enriched with additional methods aiming at improving cache locality and throughput, such as multi-push.
-In addition, FastFlow provides several variants of classic lock-free queues (using CAS operations) such as Michael&Scott queue, which leverage on deferred reclamation and memory alignment provided by FastFlow allocators.
+SPSC queues are enriched with additional methods aimed at improving cache locality and throughput, such as multi-push.
+In addition, FastFlow provides several variants of classic lock-free queues (using CAS operations) such as the Michael&Scott queue, which leverage on deferred reclamation and memory alignment provided by FastFlow allocators.

 In general, the scalability of the approach depends on the quality of the mapping from skeleton implementation onto underlying memory connectivity.
 Skeletons requiring higher connectivity (i.e. more synchronizations) may require a higher connectivity degree at the hardware memory data-path level.
 Note, however, that this is true for any concurrent programming model.
 The big advance of the skeleton approach indeed consists in the possibility to exploit different implementation templates for the same skeleton in order to match the peculiarity of different memory sub-systems.
 This enhances portability and performance portability since the code does not have to be re-designed for different multi-core platforms.